stonepros/stone/doc/stonefs/standby.rst

 Terminology
 -----------

-A Ceph cluster may have zero or more CephFS *file systems*.
-CephFS file systems have a human readable name (set in ``fs new``) and an integer ID.
+A Stone cluster may have zero or more StoneFS *file systems*.
+StoneFS file systems have a human readable name (set in ``fs new``) and an integer ID.
 The ID is called the file system cluster ID, or *FSCID*.

-Each CephFS file system has a number of *ranks*, one by default, which start at zero.
+Each StoneFS file system has a number of *ranks*, one by default, which start at zero.
 A rank may be thought of as a metadata shard.
 Controlling the number of ranks in a file system is described in :doc:`/cephfs/multimds`

-Each CephFS ceph-mds process (a *daemon*) initially starts up without a rank.
+Each StoneFS ceph-mds process (a *daemon*) initially starts up without a rank.
 It may be assigned one by the monitor cluster.
 A daemon may only hold one rank at a time.
 Daemons only give up a rank when the ceph-mds process stops.